bright/new-www/content/blog/the-role-of-performance-budgets-in-modern-software-development.md

 * Under 5 seconds Time to Interactive
 * Under 170 KB of critical-path resources

-The best thing you can do is to analyze your competition and see how they perform.
+**The best thing you can do is to analyze your competition and see how they perform**.
 Then in the worst-case scenario, you will match them and provide a similar experience to your users.
 On the other hand, you may enforce lower limits and outperform them - it's up to you and your team.

 It's worth mentioning budgets should be unambiguous.
 There is no use in a rule saying: "our home page must load and get interactive in less than 5 seconds on a slow device."
 What's a slow device?
 Three-year high-end device or maybe a $100 smartphone released 5 years ago?
 I recommend doing a short research and using an exact model instead.